SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/03-Java-Persistence-API.md

 }
 ```

-In this example, we attempt to persist a `student` entity with a name of "Teo" into `school`.
+In this example, we attempt to persist a `student` entity with a name of "Teo" into the database.

 [/slide]